Szpi/IniWrapper/README.md

 - Section is evaluated from property / field name
 - Key is taken from Key (from IDictionary)
 - Value is taken from Value (from IDictionary)

+To override library's default name resolving you can use [IniOptionsAttribute](https://github.com/Szpi/IniWrapper/wiki/Attributes).

 ***For more information please go to [wiki page](https://github.com/Szpi/IniWrapper/wiki).***